getmaxun/maxun_docs/docs/run.md

 ### 2. Exporting Results

-Once a run is complete, the extracted data can be exported in the following formats:
+Once a run is complete, the extracted data can be exported in the following formats depending on the robot type.

+#### 1. Extract Robots
 **1. CSV**: For easy viewing and compatibility with spreadsheet software.
 **2. JSON**: For seamless integration with other applications and systems that utilize structured data.

-**3. Markdown**: (Coming Soon)
+#### 2. Scrape Robots
+**1. Markdown**: Turn websites into LLM-ready Markdown for AI applications.
+**2. HTML**: Get clean HTML for data ingestion.